cdyk/rvmparser/README.md

                                  with the first parent that should be kept.
     --output-json=filename.json  Write hierarchy with attributes to a json file.
     --output-txt=filename.txt    Dump all group names to a text file.
+    --output-rev=filename.rev    Write database as a text .rev file.
     --output-obj=filenamestem    Write geometry to an obj file, .obj and .mtl
                                  are added to filenamestem.
     --group-bounding-boxes       Include wireframe of boundingboxes of groups in output